Hamburger

 Requirements

-Mandatory legal provisions must be observed, as well as collective labor agreements whose scope has been extended by the state to all employers in a specific industry – which is the case, for instance, in the construction industry, the furniture industry, the hospitality and restaurant sectors, private security services and retail.
+Mandatory legal provisions must be observed, as well as collective bargaining agreements whose scope has been extended by the state to all employers in a specific industry – which is the case, for instance, in the construction industry, the furniture industry, the hospitality and restaurant sectors and private security services.

 Probationary periods